cgwhouse/widen-bot/README.md

 - Consider SponsorBlock plugin
 - Test systemd service on server

+## Get Started

+not intended to be available to more than one server at a time. widenbot is an introvert requires a Discord bot already configured and invited to server really two components, the sound server and the client remember note about lavalink google oauth prompt

-## Dependencies
+### Dependencies

 - .NET SDK 7 or newer
 - JRE 17 or newer

 Make sure the outputs of both `dotnet --list-sdks` and `java --version` look correct before continuing.

-## Setup Guide
+### Setup Guide

-1. Clone this repo on the machine that will be running widen-bot
+1. Clone this repo on the machine that will be running WidenBot
 2. Change current directory to the root of this repo
+3. That's it!